Data-Science-Tanoshimu/Project1/README.md

-# Project 1: The SAT and The ACT Analysis
+# The SAT and The ACT Analysis

 ### Problem Statement